 Ngā Karahipi Uru Rākau – Forestry Scholarships

-- enrol in a Bachelor of Forestry Science or Bachelor of Engineering (Hons) with a major in forest engineering (open to all applicants entering from their first year), or
+- Bachelor of Engineering (Hons) with a major in forest engineering (open to all applicants entering from their first year), or

-The scholarships aim to increase the number and diversity of people studying forestry, particularly Māori and women.
-This is to ensure we have highly-trained people entering the forestry sector.
+The scholarships aim to increase the number and diversity of people studying forestry, particularly Māori and those who identify as female.
+This is to ensure we have highly-trained people entering the forestry and wood processing sector.

 If you are granted a scholarship you will receive:

-- $8,000 a year for 4 years (the length of your chosen degree) to help with your tuition fees and living costs
+- $8,000 a year for 4 years of your degree to help with your tuition fees and living costs

-- a 4 to 10 week paid internship each year with Te Uru Rākau or an appropriate forestry sector employer.
+- 4 to 10-week paid internships each summer with Te Uru Rākau – New Zealand Forest Service or an appropriate forestry sector employer

-Continuation of your scholarship and internship depends on your successful completion each year.
+Continuation of your scholarship depends on your successful completion each year.

 Check if you are eligible to apply

 To apply for a scholarship you must be: